 Unlike Sherman, Mühe photographs his subject from the back.
 This is necessary to assist with the impersonation, but it also adds a mysterious, almost voyeuristic quality to the photographs.
 As has been suggested, Mühe may be referencing the great German Romantic painter, Caspar David Friedrich in his use of a Rückenfigur, “Figure from the back” composition.
 The visual conceit was popularized by Friedrich and his cohorts as a means to give the viewer a you-are-there experience.
 Like Friedrich’s existential icon, “The Wanderer Above the Sea of Fog”, Mühe’s “Angela” is all alone gazing at some resonant part of Germany.
 Is she just taking it in, or looking for answers?
 The locales are varied.
 Some seem hospitable and easy, while others complicated and unknowable.
 In either case, they’re fitting metaphors for the leader of a country confronting its many challenges.

-The two standouts of the series are “The Villa Hügel,” a study in contrasts, with the lush peonies held by the woman in the car offering a soft and delicate foil to the imposing gray structure—the residence of Germany’s powerful Krupp Family—visible through the rain-blurred windshield.
+The two standouts of the series are “The Villa Hügel,” a study in contrasts, with the lush peonies held by the woman in the car offering a soft and delicate foil to the imposing gray structure—the residence of Germany’s powerful Krupp Family—visible through the rain-blurred window.
 The frilly pink flowers also suggest romance, as does the ornate façade of the building at which the woman stares so wistfully, deftly conveyed by the incline of her head.
 Is the image hinting at some unknown past, or does it depict yearning for the Germany that existed before 1914?
 Or, maybe, given the Krupp Family’s ties to steel and armaments, an acknowledgement of the inevitability of war?

 The “A.M. – Eine Deutschlandreise” photographs have an appealing retro look.
 It has something to do with the quality of the light and the somewhat washed-out colors that seem reminiscent of old ads, vintage postcards, or mid-century travel posters.
-In any case, they resonate with nostalgia.
+In any case, they thrum with nostalgia.

 In his series of backdrops, Mühe offers a contemporary spin on the German idolization of its ancient culture, tradition and land.
 There is both pride and unease in these photographs made manifest by the introduction of the Merkel character.
 We see and sense the beauty, the power, the history, but there are also implicit questions prompted by Merkel’s presence.
 She seems to be looking for the answers as much as anyone, which suggests a person who is thoughtful, conscientious, responsible, humble.
 All exceedingly admirable qualities in a leader.
-They engender confidence and a feeling that whatever the future brings, we are in competent hands.
+They engender confidence and a feeling that whatever the future brings, you're in competent hands.
 Merkel may not please everyone and might put a foot wrong now and then, but in balance, she has led her country through extraordinarily challenging times with decisive shrewdness and compassion.
 Some may think a great leader deserves a statue in a square.
 I think there is no better monument than these curiously compelling photographs that function both as stand-alone artworks and tributes to this remarkable and powerful woman.

 No comments: